 Festivals and concerts draw huge crowds, and are popular with travelers, giving them the motivation to visit a destination.
 But, sometimes a crowd becomes a crush or a stampede putting your life in danger.
 Paul Wertheimer, one of the world's leaders on crowd safety gives his expert insight into crowd control, crowd dynamics and staying safe.

-In June 2017 a firecracker sparked a panic in Turin's main square as 30,000 fans watched Juventus play a European Champions soccer match.
-The crush that followed caused more than 1,500 injuries.
+In June 2017, a firecracker sparked panic in Turin's main square as 30,000 fans watched Juventus play a European Champions soccer match.
+The crush that followed caused over 1,500 injuries.

-There were two crowd crush/stampedes in 2010 that claimed more than 350 lives.
-Both happened at popular 'fun' attractions where something went tragically wrong:
+There were two crowd crush/stampedes in 2010 that claimed ~350 lives.
+Both happened at popular fun attractions where something went tragically wrong:

 Water Festival, Cambodia, November 2010 – 345 dead over 300 injured.

 Love Parade, Germany, July 2010 – 21 dead, 500 injured.

 These tragedies have a few elements in common: both events had a narrow, single point of entry and exit; in Germany, it was a tunnel, in Cambodia, a bridge.
 Both events had crowds of over a million.

 There are differences between a crush and a stampede.

 Paul insists what happened in Germany was not a stampede.
 "A stampede is when people or animals are fleeing a perceived danger.
 They're running from something that scares them.
 This was a crowd craze… a movement of people towards something of perceived value.
 Like getting into the place."